-Beans and rice is such a comforting, classic combo, and this recipe for pinto beans and rice uses that combo to create a delicious one-pot meal both vegetarian and meat-eaters will love!
-Ready in 30 minutes, this stovetop recipe can be a hearty and healthy vegetarian entree or Tex-Mex side dish for enchiladas, chili, and more.
+This quick & easy beans and rice recipe uses pinto beans and long grain white rice for a delicious one-pot meal both vegetarian and meat-eaters will love!
+Ready in 30 minutes on the stovetop, it works equally well as a hearty entree or Tex-Mex side dish.

 Overhead image of an enameled cast iron pot with cooked onions, beans, and rice.
 The pot is flanked by bowls with: guacamole, sour cream, pickled jalapeños, lime wedges, salsa, and shredded cheese.